chef/automate/components/automate-chef-io/content/docs/on-prem-builder.md

 Chef Habitat Builder uses the same mechanisms that Chef Automate does for [backups]({{< relref "backup.md" >}}), [log management]({{< relref "log-management.md" >}}), and [uninstalling]({{< relref "troubleshooting.md#uninstalling-chef-automate" >}}).

 To change the log level for Chef Habitat Builder only, create a TOML file that contains the partial configuration below.
-Uncomment and change settings as needed, then run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.
+Uncomment and change settings as needed, and then run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.

 ```toml
 [builder_api.v1.sys.log]